Academic Expenses

 Placement Expenses

-For some subjects work experience is key.
-Vets, medics, and law students are some of the best examples of where placements are expected, often a requirement of the course, but this often means that they will have to afford accommodation and living expenses for the duration of the placement, alongside missing out on time to work and save for the year ahead.
+For many subjects, work experience is key.
+Vets and medics students are some of the best examples of where placements are expected, often a requirement of the course, but this often means that students will have to afford accommodation and living expenses for the duration of the placement, alongside missing out on time to work and save for the year ahead.
 Alleviating some of these associated costs means that students from lower income households, who may not have the support to meet these expenses, are not barred from the subjects because of financial considerations.